badlydrawnrod/arviss/examples/README.md

 # Arviss examples

 Arviss ships with a handful of examples that show how to use it.
+Each example is divided into two parts:

+1. a native "runner" that will run the example.
+These are built as part of Arviss.
+2. RISC-V examples, designed to be run with a native runner.

-The examples are designed to be run with **Arviss**, so they must be compiled for RISC-V. This needs a cross-compiler toolchain, such as a **gcc** toolchain that targets RISC-V, or **clang** which can compile for many targets.
+The RISC-V examples are designed to be run with **Arviss**, so they must be compiled for RISC-V. This needs a cross-compiler toolchain, such as a **gcc** toolchain that targets RISC-V, or **clang** which can compile for many targets including RISC-V.

 ## Links to examples

-To run these examples, install the pre-requisites (see below) then follow these links to the individual examples.
+To run these examples, first build Arviss and the native runners.
+Install the pre-requisites (see below) then follow these links to the individual examples.

 - [The canonical hello world example.](hello_world/arviss/README.md)
 - [A turtle graphics demonstration using Raylib.](turtles/arviss/README.md)